Which country is cheaper, France or Belgium?

 France is a great place to explore.
 Many visitors spend time at the beach while visiting the area.
 Since there is so much to do in the area, five days is probably not enough for all of it.
 Anyone can find something fun to do here.

-Many travelers enjoy the theater, history and culture, and nightlife when visiting the prosperous destination of Belgium.
+Many travelers enjoy the theater, history and culture, and nightlife when visiting the quaint destination of Belgium.
 This country offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

 It's hard to know how much time to spend in France.
 In France, you'll find adventure travel, national parks, and history and culture.
 People usually spend lots of time at the beach.
 With all of its activities, you can easily fill one week here.

-Travelers enjoy the theater, history and culture, and nightlife when visiting the tranquil destination of Belgium.
+Travelers enjoy the theater, history and culture, and nightlife when visiting the prosperous destination of Belgium.
 This country offers a variety of activities to choose from.
 Two weeks may feel like too much time unless you plan to do a lot of relaxing.

 It's hard to know how much time to spend in France.
 In France, you'll find adventure travel, national parks, and history and culture.
 People usually spend lots of time at the beach.
 Two weeks is a great amount of time to relax and see the many things that France has to offer.